Works that are NOT protected by Copyright Law

 Transfer of Copyright

-Much like other property, copyright can be transferred by assignment, testamentary disposition or by operation of law.
-Copyright can also be licensed to a licensee for royalties.
-It is important to note that an assignment and an exclusive license (which precludes anyone else, including the author from using the creation) must be in writing and signed by the assignor to be valid.
-A non-exclusive license may be written or oral, or inferred from the conduct of the parties.
+It is important to note that both an assignment and an exclusive license, which prevents anyone else including the author from using the work, must be in writing and signed by the assignor to be valid.
+A non-exclusive license, on the other hand, may be granted in writing, verbally, or implied through the conduct of the parties.